goto-eof/andre-i-test-selenium-cucumber-spring-boot-jpa-hibernate-postgresql-hybrid/README.md

 # It will not work XD

 This application requires a table, called el_tag, for which i did not commited the DDL (I need more time).
-But on my notebook it works fine :P
-The project configuration is fine, trust me B)
+But on my notebook it works :P The project configuration is fine, trust me B)

 # Configuration